 Franziska’s voice brought her back to reality.

-The woman turned around at the same time the girl ran past her and towards the cave.
-She was holding a handful of glowing green spheres the size of marbles she’d just picked up from the table.
-“Don’t worry, I’ll bring them and be right back!” she said before disappearing inside the cave.
+The woman turned around at the same time her youngest apprentice ran past her and towards the cave.
+The girl was holding a handful of glowing green spheres the size of marbles she’d just picked up from the table.
+“Don’t worry, I’ll give them to Stefan and be right back!” she said before disappearing inside the cave.

 “Franziska, come back right now!”
 Rosario tried to crawl inside the cave but couldn’t make it far.
 “Franziska!”